-Additional information to support your information poster, with a quiz to test your knowledge.
+Additional material to support your information poster, with a quiz to test your knowledge.

-Keeping a hygienic environment is important.
-If food isn’t cooked, stored and handled correctly, people can become seriously ill with food poisoning, flu and other conditions.
-Luckily it is easy to stop the spread of bacteria by ensuring you follow the below instructions.
+Maintaining a hygienic environment is important.
+If food isn’t cooked, stored, or handled correctly, people can become seriously ill with food poisoning, flu, and other conditions.
+Luckily, it is easy to stop the spread of bacteria by ensuring you follow the instructions below.

-Staff should always wash their hands thoroughly; before handling and preparing food, on entering the kitchen, after touching bins, after any cleaning, or after changing a dressing.
+Staff should always wash their hands thoroughly on entering the kitchen, before handling and preparing food, after touching bins, after any cleaning, or after changing a first aid dressing.
 For hands to be washed properly, you need warm running water, liquid soap and (preferably), disposable towels.

 All staff should wear clean clothes when working with food.
 Ideally, they should change into clean work clothes before starting work and not wear these clothes outside food preparation areas.